foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 <figure markdown="span">
   ![Image title](https://dummyimage.com/600x400/)
   <figcaption>
-    On the left, a natural binding on a Les Paul Classic 2020.
+    On the left is a natural binding on a Les Paul Classic 2020.
     <br/>
     On the right, aged binding on antique on a GOTW#14.
 </figcaption>